newrelic/node-newrelic/examples/shim/Messaging-Simple.md

 })
 ```

 There are two parts to this.
-First, we instrument the method for subscribing to a queue by calling [`recordSubcribeConsumer`]{@link MessageShim#recordSubcribeConsumer}.
+First, we instrument the method for subscribing to a queue by calling [`recordSubscribedConsume`]{@link MessageShim#recordSubscribedConsume}.
 Here we tell the instrumentation which argument is the name of the queue, and which is the message handler function (referred to as `consumer`).
 The `wrapper` parameter is a function used to wrap the consumer function.
 Here we simply use the [`recordConsume`]{@link MessageShim#recordConsume} API method, which will work the same as in the case pulling messages on demand.

 ### Questions?